LitExtension Blog

 Shopify Payment Gateways

-Shopify offers more than 100 payment gateways for you to choose from, but you need to pay a transaction fee of 0.5-2%, depending on the monthly plan you purchase.
+Shopify offers more than 100 payment gateways to choose from, but you'll pay a 0.5-2% transaction fee, depending on the monthly plan you purchase.
 The higher the plan you choose, the lower the transaction fee you pay for Shopify.

 Shopify also has its payment processor, Shopify Payments, which is totally free and super straightforward.
 With Shopify Payments, I no longer have to go through a third-party provider and be approved for a merchant account before I can process payments.
 This payment gateway also grants users access to Shopify's accelerated checkout button, Shop Pay.